Amoghrd/StockPrediction/README.md

 # Installation Guide

-## Using Docker
+## Running the application using Docker(Recommended for testers)

-1. navigate to the project directory with the Dockerfile
+1. Navigate to the project directory with the Dockerfile
-2. docker build -t csc510/p1:latest .
+2. Docker build -t csc510/p1:latest .
-3. docker run -p 5000:5000 csc510/p1:latest
+3. Docker run -p 5000:5000 csc510/p1:latest
-4. open browser and enter http://localhost:5000/auth/login
+4. The app should be running on http://localhost:5000/auth/login

+# Running the application using Flask(for developers)
 ## For Mac/Ubuntu

 Install Flask using pip - pip/pip3 install flask